 Compensation Rules

-Responding to Supply Point Nominations
+Responding to referral notices

 For the purposes of this paragraph 4.1:

-the Transporter "responds" to a Supply Point Nomination by rejecting such nomination (in accordance with paragraph 2.3.6) or submitting a Supply Point Offer (in accordance with paragraph 2.4.1) or submitting a referral notice (in accordance with paragraph 2.3.8); and the Transporter "further" responds to a referred Supply Point Nomination by submitting a Supply Point Offer (in accordance with paragraph 2.4.1);
+the Transporter "responds" following the submission by the CDSP of a referral notice (in accordance with paragraph 2.3.8) by notifying the CDSP of the outcome of the Transporter's assessment of the feasibility of making gas available for offtake from the Total System at the Proposed Supply Point;

-periods within which the Transporter is to respond to a Supply Point Nomination run from the Supply Point Systems Business Day after the Supply Point Nomination was submitted; and
+periods within which the Transporter is to respond run from the Supply Point Systems Business Day after the Supply Point Nomination was submitted; and

 a Supply Point Nomination is "referred" where paragraph 2.3.8 applies in relation thereto.

-The Transporters will respond within 12 Supply Point Systems Business Days to not less than 97% of the referred Supply Point Nominations submitted by each User in any calendar month.
+The Transporters will respond to the CDSP within 12 Supply Point Systems Business Days to not less than 97% of the referred Supply Point Nominations submitted by each User in any calendar month.

 If, in respect of the referred Supply Point Nominations submitted by a User in any calendar month, the Transporters do not comply with the requirement in paragraph 4.1.2, the Transporters will (subject to the further provisions of the Code) pay to the User an amount calculated as: